kedachii/Carbonate/README.md

 # Carbonate :3
-ui library based on uwuware
+ - ui lib based on uwuware
-i'm not good at writing these
+ - i'm not good at writing these

 # Usage
 ## Loading the library: